 So you’ve decided to hit the road with your kids, and now there are a host of things swimming through your brain.
 What should you bring?
 Should I bring two bathing suits?
 Will I need a dress shirt?
 What about shorts?
 There is a lot to take in, especially when bringing a child or a few.
-First things first, take a deep breath, detach yourself from your expectations, and read through our exhaustive list of do’s and don’ts for when backpacking with kids.
+First things first, take a deep breath, detach yourself from your expectations, and read through our exhaustive list.
+Here are do’s and don’ts when backpacking with kids.

 The average person can handle roughly 10% of their body weight on their back – that goes for kids too.
 Children should carry their own packs, with their own belongings.
 It fosters independence, responsibility, and a sense of accomplishment.
 Keep in mind it is inevitable that as a parent you will be carrying your pack, a kids pack, and maybe even a kid more than occasionally.
 What’s the plan when your child is unable to go any further and you have to grab it all?
 Remember every ounce counts.